Sabyh/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning

-In this project I have registered the dataset and then run autoML on that dataset after that I have deployed the best performing model.
-Then I have enabled insight logs against the endpoint and then try to consume that endpoint.
-I also performed some loaded testing and created a dashboard using swagger.
-The dataset is about bank marketing in which it contain several details of the customers like loan taken or not specified as "loan" column.
+In this task I have enrolled the dataset and afterward run autoML on that dataset after that I have sent the best performing model.
+At that point I have empowered knowledge logs against the endpoint and afterward attempt to devour that endpoint.
+I likewise played out some stacked testing and made a dashboard utilizing strut.
+The dataset is about bank showcasing in which it contain a few subtleties of the clients like credit taken or not indicated as "advance" section and different subtleties like age, work title, conjugal status.
+The objective is to anticipate y section utilizing different highlights given in dataset we initially accomplish it utilizing autoML which do alot of preparing himself.
+This is essentially an order issue in which we need to foresee if a client will purchase an advancement offer.

 ## Architectural Diagram
 ![Design](https://github.com/Sabyh/nd00333_AZMLND_C2/blob/master/Architecture-diagram.jpg)